TsunamiTy/project-2-workout-planner/README.md

 Click [Here]() to launch the app!

 ## Future Enhancements
--Adding a Home page
+- Adding a Home page
--Adding functionality that adds an image of the equipment based on name -Cleaner CSS
+- Adding functionality that adds an image of the equipment based on name
+- Cleaner CSS